 With such a unique culture and so many interesting tourist attractions scattered all around Japan, it can quickly become overwhelming to decide what to do on your first trip.
 But we're here to help.
 Not only that we visited Japan countless times, but we also lived in Japan, so we can share all the insider tips and knowledge with you.

 We are the first travel blog to write deeply researched guides about Japan since 2016.
 We know exactly what you need to do in Japan on your trip, to ensure you have the greatest holiday ever!

-Best things to do in Japan - Contents
+50+ Top unique fun things to do in Japan - Contents

 Bathe in an Onsen

-Probably one of the most popular things to do in Japan is to visit the famed Fushimi Inari Shrine.
+One of the most popular things to do in Japan is to visit the famed Fushimi Inari Shrine.
 Located in Kyoto, on Mount Inari, it offers free entry to all its visitors throughout the year.
+The Fushimi Inari trail is a circular hiking experience on the mountain.
+It gets very busy with tourists but it's a unique activity you must-try during your trip to Japan.
 We recommend visiting Fushimi Inari either first thing in the morning or just before sunset.

 Fushimi Inari has its torii gates donated by various wealthy families or businesses in the hope to get good luck from the God Inari.
 Inari Ōkami is the Japanese kami (God) of foxes, fertility, rice, tea and sake.
 Inari is also the principal kami of Shinto.

-Enjoy a trip to Miyajima
+Enjoy a trip to Miyajima Island

 Chill with tamed deer in Nara